OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 ![RCM-DX structure overview](images/generated/RCM_DX_Structure.png)

 Separate and more detailed specifications have been written for individual structure groups.
-Several measuring instruments can be installed on one measuring and inspection vehicle.
+Several measuring instruments can be installed on one measuring platform.
 Each of these measuring devices generates new channels of data, which flow into the RCM-DX.
 Since these channels can be different for each measuring device, the specifications were separated.
 Another reason for this is the fact that other railway operators use different measuring and inspection equipment.

 The individual groups are specified in more detail below in the subcategories.